ID Spokane WA Zone Forecast

 Tiger, and Fruitland

-wind 15 to 25 mph with gusts up to 35 mph.
+Southwest wind 10 to 20 mph with gusts up to 45 mph.
 Chance of

 .THURSDAY...Sunny.
 Not as warm.
 Highs in the mid 60s to lower